Plane spotting at Haneda Airport Terminal 2

 Where is the observation deck?

 Level 5.
 There is no direct route to it from the basement via elevators.
-You’ll also need to take escalators.
+You also need to take escalators.

 Conclusion

 Let’s put the weather aside.
 That couldn’t be helped.
 As an experience, I had a good time at Terminal 2.
-The photographs were all dull.
-I used Adobe Lightroom to brighten each plane.
+The photographs were dull but I used Adobe Lightroom to brighten them.
 Anyway, I will go again on a sunny day to get better shots!
 Leave comments and questions below.

 - Plane Spotting at Tokyo International Airport – Haneda (on Wingborn)